robderstadt/RocketPhone/README.md

 # Rocket Phone
-Stick this in the nose cone or e-bay of your high-power rocket...When it lands, it'll text you the max altitude and a link to Google Maps with your model's location!
+Stick this in the nose cone or e-bay of your high-power rocket...When it lands, it'll text you the max altitude and a link to Google Maps with your model's location.
+No expensive hardware, FCC Amature Radio License or any additional equipment required.
+As long as you have cell service at your launch site and a smart phone you're good to go.

 ## Demo ##
 <img src="https://github.com/robderstadt/RocketPhone/blob/master/images/sms.png"/>